Justia Lawyer Rating

 While he was appealing the judge’s SB 620 decision, AB 624 was passed.
 Pineda had never filed a petition for writ relief from the transfer order earlier.
 He instead went directly to the SB 620 issue.

-On appeal, the then added in, under AB 624, an appeal of the transfer decision, arguing that it was retroactive under In re Estrada (1965) 63 Cal.
+On appeal, he then added in, under AB 624, an appeal of the transfer decision, arguing that it was retroactive under In re Estrada (1965) 63 Cal.
 2d 740.
 The Second Appellate District rejected this argument, stating that AB 624 was silent on retroactive effect and since it did not directly ameliorate or mitigate punishment, it was not retroactive under Estrada.
 The appellate procedure was no more favorable to Pineda than the writ procedure for decreasing punishment, which he waived anyways after the fitness hearing by not then petitioning for writ review.

 We present this summary because it is the first reported decision, being filed on May 10, 2022, we have seen on AB 624 and its retroactivity is no doubt the primary issue for anyone in prison for a crime adjudicated for a crime committed as a juvenile and later sentenced in adult court.